summerginger/DataSweeper_Project/README.md

 ![machine learning results 2](images/MC_results2.PNG)

 From our results, we can see that RandomForest model and the SMOTE gave the best combination for predicting Credit Card Approval.

-It would be
+However, the percision and recall for predicting "good" applicants are still low, the percision and recall for prediciting "good" applicants are around 50% which is as good as a coin toss.
+Having percision around 50% means that if an applicant is approved to get a card by the model, the applicant is 50% likely to get a real credit card from the credit card company.
+And haveing a recall/sensitivity of 50% means that if a person already own a credit card from the credit card company, the model will have 50% chance of predicting that the applicant get a credit card from the credit card company.
+If more time were given to optimize this model, adde